 If you discover that your current brand has low longevity, it may be a good idea to try upgrading to a more expensive type of line that does not have a round diameter.

 Why does my weed eater string get stuck?

-The cable that accomplishes the actual trimming on a weedeater or string trimmer is sometimes referred to as line or string; the rope is the starting cord on a gasoline-powered device.
-This rope can become twisted and become stuck, however the problem is sometimes in the starting coil.
+The cable that accomplishes the actual trimming on a weedeater or string trimmer is sometimes called line or string; the rope is the starting cord on a gasoline-powered device.
+This rope can become twisted and become stuck.
+However, the problem is sometimes in the starting coil.
 Take the engine out of the trimmer shaft.

 How can I extend the life of my trimmer line?

 The most important advice for extending the life of your trimmer line is to ensure that it is properly prepared.

 Many professionals believe that putting the line in a freshwater container during the off-season helps to retrain the line’s suppleness, allowing it to last longer.

 You should also consider soaking your line before feeding it into your trimmer, improving its flexibility and letting it withstand the greater strain.

 Developing the right weed-eating technique can also assist you in limiting the amount of trimmer line you use in a single season.